bradybhalla/dotfiles/README.md

 - `Ctrl-R` to pick a previous command using fzf
 - `<command> <directory>/**` + `tab` to pick a file in another directory with fzf
 - `sd` to jump to any directory under the home directory
-- `nd` to open any directory under the home directory in Neovim

 ## Tools to install